murkl/arch-os/recovery/README.md

-tasks/<id>/task.sh       what it does — and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares locales/                 one <code>.yaml per language this recovery speaks
+tasks/<id>/task.sh       what it does — and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares locales/                 one <code>.po per language this recovery speaks, and the template they are filled in from
 ```

 Nothing points at any of this from `recovery.yaml`: each part is found by its own
 name.
 The runtime takes the one YAML file it finds in a folder, which is what
 lets this tree and the installer's sit side by side and stay two programs.
 A
+release holds both beside one binary, which asks which of them to open;
-release holds both, and one binary: `./installer -dir recovery` is this one, and
+`./archos -dir recovery` is this one outright, and on the ISO that is the
-on the ISO that is the `recovery` command.
+`recovery` command.

 ## What it does

-`recovery.yaml` declares exactly one `mode:` — `Recovery`, with the last warning
-and the stages under it.
-There is nothing to choose, so nobody is asked; it is
+`recovery.yaml` says `run: Recovery`, which is the name the interface reads out
-there for the name.
-Without it the runtime falls back to the only thing an
+wherever it says what is happening.
+Without it the runtime falls back to the only
-unnamed run can be and calls a repair an installation.
+thing an unnamed run can be and calls a repair an installation. `description:`
+beside it is the sentence under this program's row on the page that asks which to
+open.

 Three stages, and after the first one every step is offered rather than done.
 The system is opened, and what to repair is then a decision with the disk in